 (The above may also be found on archive.org)

-- Have the students present their plays in the traditional radio play style (similar to Guy Noir) with one student in each group assigned to play the sound effects.
+6. Have the students present their plays in the traditional radio play style (similar to Back to the Mike) with one or two students in each group assigned to play the sound effects.

 Once you are finished with the presentations, answer the following questions about early radio and its influence:

 - Has this exercise changed the way you think about television, radio, and movies?

 - Do you think that today’s TV and movies are influenced by these radio plays?
 If so, how?

 - Do you think the providing sound effects along with the dialogue helped make the radio plays more engaging than if they had just been dialogue?

 - What developments in the field of radio and broadcasting do you think helped lead to the success of radio plays during the 1930s and ‘40s?

 When engaging in the IEEE REACH hands-on activities contemplated in the IEEE REACH lesson plans please proceed with caution and use all reasonable safety measures.
 All IEEE REACH hands-on activities are designed for classroom use only, with supervision by a teacher or an adult educator.
 Please be advised that IEEE shall not be responsible for any injuries or damages related to the use of these lesson plans or any activities described herein.